Gayatrimurali/GitHub-Advanced-Security-with-Azure-DevOps/Labs/Module5.md

 ### Task 1: Connect Azure DevOps Environment to Microsoft Defender for Cloud

-1. Open a new tab, navigate to `portal.azure.com` and sign in using the below credentials.
+1. Open a new tab, navigate to `portal.azure.com` and sign in using the below credentials:

    - **Email/Username:** <inject key="AzureAdUserEmail"></inject>